-Some time ago I decided to list a couple of options available for iPhone development on Windows and iPad development on Windows.
+Some time ago I decided to list a couple of options available for iOS development on Windows.
 Now, months later this is still something that has been brought up recently.
 So I have decided to expand the list, and include some of the other solutions that have cropped up since the original posting, and some upcoming that look interesting.
 Please note, that there is no official solution for developing for the iPhone SDK on Windows (and it’s doubtful there ever will be).

-That being said there are ways to develop your iPhone app in windows.
+That being said there are ways to develop iOS apps on windows.
 Let me repeat that there is no real iOS SDK Windows edition — and most certainly not any official options despite what the marketing material of some vendors might tell you.
 If you see a vendor posting false information suggesting their solution is an official Windows iPhone developer SDK then I suggest staying away.

 Disclaimer: Everything on this page is subject to change. iOS development is in constant evolution.
 This page has been updated many times, but there is no guarantee that things will be 100% up to date at the time you read it.
 Deal with it.

 I am limiting those shown here to those from which apps already available in the store have been created with, and some that appear to be exceptionally well done.

 The iPhone Development On Windows Options

 1) Flash CS5.5 – Has become a very good solution with the Flash iPhone Packager.
 The packager for iOS allows you to compile apps on the windows platform.
 If you’ve been using flash you can rejoice in Apple’s latest policy, it performs ok, but don’t expect highest performance games, and Papervision to run in here.
 No mac required.
 Something that has been asked is if it is possible to create flash iOS apps in an evironment other than the official Adobe one.. absolutely, you can compile with the Flex compiler, and package your apps for iPhone as long as you follow the asme guidelines.